 - Make sure your most competitive ads can serve for each auction.

 Why: Optimized ad rotations consider the specific context of an auction.
-Your ads, extensions and bids can work together to drive more clicks.
+Your ads, assets and bids can work together to drive more clicks.